KodeRepository/CleaningData/CodeBook.md

 # Data Processing - Retrieval of data and Cleaning

 - Dowload the data from UCI Repositoty

- -
--The first step of the preprocessing is to merge the training and test sets.
+- The first step of the preprocessing is to merge the training and test sets.
 Two sets combined, there are 10,299 instances where each instance contains 561 features (560 measurements and subject identifier).
 After the merge operation the resulting data, the table contains 562 columns (560 measurements, subject identifier and activity label).

--After the merge operation, mean and standard deviation features are extracted for further processing.
+- After the merge operation, mean and standard deviation features are extracted for further processing.
 Out of 560 measurement features, 33 mean and 33 standard deviations features are extracted, yielding a data frame with 68 features (additional two features are subject identifier and activity label).

-Tthe activity labels are replaced with descriptive activity names, defined in `activity_labels.txt` in the original data folder.
+- The activity labels are replaced with descriptive activity names, defined in `activity_labels.txt` in the original data folder.

--The final step creates a tidy data set with the average of each variable for each activity and each subject.
+- The final step creates a tidy data set with the average of each variable for each activity and each subject.
 10299 instances are split into 180 groups (30 subjects and 6 activities) and 66 mean and standard deviation features are averaged for each group.
 The resulting data table has 180 rows and 66 columns.